-Build Your Relationships Directly with the Citizens You Protect, Not with Reporters from Newspapers,
+Build Relationships Directly with Citizens You Protect 1st, Media 2nd

-This article in POLICE MAGAZINE (CLICK HERE TO READ THE FULL ARTICLE) basically says newspaper, TV and radio reporters are the key to law enforcement agencies building positive reputations with the public they protect.
+This article in POLICE MAGAZINE basically says newspaper, TV and radio reporters are the key to law enforcement agencies building positive reputations with the public they protect.
 It says law enforcement leaders should focus on helping (appeasing) reporters if they want to effectively communicate with the public they serve.
 I strongly disagree.

 This is so not true in the age of citizens with phone cameras and access to Facebook, Twitter, Instagram and other social media.
 At any major incident bystanders can broadcast the incident live, with their own commentary before a newspaper reporter or TV journalist even knows the incident is occurring.
 Just look at how many national and local news organizations obtain their stories from someone who captured the incident on their cell phone.
 Contrary to this article, newspaper, TV and radio media reporters are NOT the key to building positive agency reputations, if anything they are a gauntlet to positive LEO/citizen relationships.
 Reporters today are in competition to be first and the most sensational with a story.
 And, many reporters may accidentally, or intentionally, leave out information and/or provide inaccurate information.
 Some media also have an inherent anti-police bias which is reflected in negative reporting on police actions.